 The School takes a proactive approach in consistently managing incidences of nonattendance.
-Noticeable patterns or concerns regarding student attendance are addressed in a timely manner.
+Noticeable patterns or concerns regarding student's attendance are addressed in a timely manner.
 All instances of non-attendance must be accounted for by:

 - Parental communication via text, phone call or email and/or - A medical certificate and/or - A confirmation of appointment attended slip (i.e. for attendance at Centrelink etc.).

-SRC undertakes the following proactive strategies to monitor and progress attendance:

-- Whole day, partial day and each class school attendance marked. - Support staff follow up instances of absences.
-Principal is involved as required. - Attendance records are discussed at weekly welfare meetings including: - Patterns for individual students, year cohorts and entire school in the current week - The Student Welfare Officer will share possible insight within the confines of confidentiality - Follow up strategies will be determined, minuted and actioned. - Attendance is included in the Individual Education Plan for each student and is referred to frequently. - Attendance is also included in case plans where a target is set and strategies are determined to reach those targets over a set period of time. - Attendance is discussed with individual students and the whole School body frequently so that students have a clear understanding of expectations regarding attendance. - A holistic approach is taken to attendance issues, which may involve several staff members, family and caregivers and the student working in collaboration to address attendance barriers. - Provision of basic food and hygiene supplies to encourage ongoing attendance for our students who may experience disadvantage in these aspects. - SRC is able to offer Flexible Learning for students who may need temporary periods of working from home while they attend to mental or physical health issues.
-This model is strictly monitored and only offered to students who are able to complete set learning activities at home and submit them to their subject teacher.
+SRC undertakes the following proactive strategies to monitor and progress attendance: - Whole day, partial day and each class attendance marked. - Support staff follow up instances of absences.
+Principal is involved as required. - Attendance records are discussed at weekly welfare meetings including: - Patterns for individual students, year cohorts and entire school in the current week - The Student Welfare Officer will share possible insight within the confines of confidentiality - Follow up strategies will be determined, minuted and actioned. - Attendance is included in the Individual Education Plan for each student and is referred to frequently. - Attendance is discussed with individual students and the whole School body frequently so that students' have a clear understanding of expectations regarding attendance. - A holistic approach to attendance issues which may involve several staff members, family and caregivers and the student working in collaboration to address attendance barriers. - Provision of basic food and hygiene supplies to encourage ongoing attendance for our students who may experience disadvantage in these aspects.